rana2hin/University-Search-App/docs/README.md

 ## Key Features

 -   **Interactive Dual View**: Seamlessly switch between a detailed **List View** and a geographic **Map View** to visualize university locations.
--   **Dynamic State Filtering**: Easily filter universities by one or more states using a modern, searchable multi-select dropdown.
+-   **Modern State Filtering**: Easily filter universities by one or more states using an integrated, searchable sidebar panel.
 -   **Real-Time Local Clocks**: Each university card displays the institution's current local time, calculated based on its longitude.
 -   **Smart Mailing Status**: A color-coded label on each card indicates whether it's a good time to email, a bad time, or if staff are likely asleep, helping users time their communications effectively.
 -   **AI-Powered Admission Search**: Click the "Admission Info" button on any university to trigger a Gemini API call.
 The AI uses Google Search to find and display detailed admission requirements for graduate programs (MS/PhD) in Statistics, Data Science, and related fields.